What is Calcium Deficiency?

 2. Calcium Supplements – In case calcium-rich diet is not sufficient to treat the deficiency then, calcium supplements can be advised.
 These supplements are available in tablet, liquid, and chewable forms.
 Excessive intake of calcium supplements can lead to fatal conditions hence; it should be consumed only under the supervision of a physician.

-3. Injections – In case calcium rich diet & supplements failed to yield the desired results then, calcium injections can be recommended.
+3. Injections – In case calcium rich diet and supplements failed to yield the desired results then, calcium injections can be recommended.